CivML-PolyMtl/AGVI/README.md

 # AGVI
-This repository provides illustrative examples for application of the approximate Gaussian variance inference (AGVI) method.
+This repository provides illustrative examples for application of the <b>approximate Gaussian variance inference (AGVI)<\b> method.
+AGVI is an online Bayesian inference method that allows inferring the process error variance terms analytically through closed-form equations.
+The method provides unbiased and statistically consistent estimates for both the mean as well as the uncertainty associated with the variance terms.
+Moreover, compared to two recently published adaptive Kalman filter approaches, namely SWVAKF and MDM, AGVI provides better predictive accuracy in terms of root mean square estimates (RMSE).